ibm-cds-labs/crionic/README.md

 2. Wait for the data to sync the first time.
 3. Close the app

+Note, there is a developer option, to override your location to be in low-crime or high-crime areas, in order to see how the app feels without actually going out looking for trouble!

 Crionic will now watch where you go, and send an alert to your device if you wander into a location with a high amount of recent crime.

 ## Development